 The brownfield site known locally as Roughcastle is located between the Falkirk Wheel (to the east) and the Antonine wall (to the west).

-Previous invertebrate surveys have identified the importance of the site for ground beetles (Coleoptera), true bugs (Hemiptera) and for pollinators including bumblebees, hoverflies and butterflies.
-An area of heathland is especially important for Green tiger beetles (Cicindela campestris).
+Previous invertebrate surveys have identified the importance of the site for ground beetles, true bugs and for pollinators including bumblebees, hoverflies and butterflies.
+An area of heathland is especially important for Green tiger beetles (Cicindela campestris); this is the only site in Falkirk for this beetle.
 Roughcastle is also important for other wildlife including mammals, birds, reptiles and amphibians.

 With the help of volunteers from Green Routes, Enable Scotland, The Conservation Volunteers (TCV) and from the local area of Falkirk, we carried out a number of practical habitat management, enhancement and creation work across Roughcastle, including the: